code-kern-ai/bricks/CONTRIBUTING.md

 - `extractors`: this is where modules will go into that are used to extract information from a given text.
 For example, a module that extracts the author of a text would go into this folder.

 In each folder, you will find further directories, typically in this structure:
 - `python_functions`: functions you would write as labeling functions in refinery.
 Think of very simplistic Python snippets.
+Each python function is implemented as a directory, containing an `__init__.py` file with the endpoint function and a `code_snippet.md` file with a description of the function.
 - `active_learning`: this will contain configuration files for active learning.
 You can use these to train your models in refinery.
 - `zero_shot`: this is where we'll add configurations for zero-shot models as soon as refinery has a programmable zero-shot interface (atm it is no-code, but we'll change that in the near future).
 - `premium`: those are modules that require some sort of API key.
 We will add them here, but only the request code, not the API key itself.
 We will add a `README.md` file in this folder that explains how to get the API key and how to use it.